The Last Days<br>of Raggedy<br>Anne & Andy

 Anne wanted to laugh.
 Seeing all the bodies piled up and pressing against the glass doors and windows reminded her of those ‘Day After Christmas’ sales where women would trample each other for 20% off designer jeans.
-The roar of the moaning hordes sounded like the Golden State Warrior games their Foster Father use to take them to when they were young.
+The roar of the moaning hordes sounded like the Golden State Warriors games their Foster Father use to take them to when they were young.
 She slowly approached the giant glass door, which looked like they were painted it with bile and flesh.
 The thick blurry liquid was caked thickly onto the glass, and rotting palms and fingers continually smeared it in an attempt to push it forward.

 “Come on, motherfuckers,” she whispered under her breath.

 At the other entrance, the activity wasn’t as frantic.
-That is, until Andrew decided to rile up the dead mob by pounding on the glass himself.
+That is until Andrew decided to rile up the dead mob by pounding on the glass himself.
 The roars and moans outside grew intense as more and more came into view.
 The harsh silhouettes of countless bodies could be seen through the smears of bloody flesh covering the entire glass.
 By then, Andrew had backed away and found a seat on top of the ‘Customer Service’ desk.